Comparisons13 min read

 Is Klaviyo worth the extra cost over Mailchimp?

-For most ecommerce stores doing meaningful volume, yes — it's not close.
-The revenue gains from better segmentation and automation typically outpace the price difference within a couple of months.
-Worth noting: at low contact counts, the cost gap is also smaller than people assume.
-Klaviyo's free tier covers 500 contacts, same as Mailchimp's.
-The cost differential becomes significant at 10,000+ contacts, and at that point you should be generating enough revenue to justify the spend comfortably.
+For most ecommerce shops doing real volume, yes — it's not even close.
+Revenue gains from better segmentation and automation usually outpace the price difference within a couple months.
+And the cost gap at low contact counts is smaller than people think.
+Both platforms give you 500 free contacts.
+The cost difference becomes significant at 10,000+ contacts, and by then your revenue should comfortably support it.

 Can you use Mailchimp for a Shopify store in 2026?

-Yes, it works fine.
-The falling-out between Shopify and Mailchimp in 2019 is ancient history — they've had a fully functional integration since 2022.
-That said, Klaviyo's Shopify integration is deeper by default (more event tracking, richer data per profile), and most Shopify-focused marketers treat Klaviyo as the obvious choice.
-Use Mailchimp if budget is a real constraint; switch to Klaviyo when you're ready to get serious.
+Absolutely, it works fine.
+The Shopify-Mailchimp fallout in 2019 is old news — they've had a solid integration since 2022.
+That said, Klaviyo's Shopify integration is deeper by default and most Shopify sellers just default to Klaviyo.
+Use Mailchimp if budget is tight; switch to Klaviyo when you're ready to optimize seriously.

 Does Klaviyo do SMS marketing?

-Yes, natively — and this is honestly one of its biggest advantages over the competition.
-Klaviyo handles both email and SMS from a single platform with unified contact profiles.
-Your SMS subscribers and email subscribers are the same profiles, suppression lists are shared, and you can build flows that trigger across both channels based on behavior.
-No third-party integrations, no double-billing, no syncing headaches.
+Yes — natively, which is one of its biggest differentiators.
+Klaviyo handles both email and SMS from one platform with unified contact profiles.
+Your SMS and email subscribers are the same profiles, suppression lists overlap, and flows can trigger across both channels based on behavior.
+No third-party tools, no double-billing, no sync problems.

 What's the best Mailchimp alternative for ecommerce if not Klaviyo?

-If Klaviyo's pricing is genuinely too steep for where you're at, look at Omnisend — strong ecommerce-specific features and notably cheaper than Klaviyo — or Drip, which has solid automation depth with a clear ecommerce focus.
-Both are legitimate alternatives, particularly for stores in the $100K–$500K annual revenue range where Klaviyo's pricing can feel hard to justify.
+If Klaviyo's pricing feels out of reach, look at Omnisend — solid ecommerce features at a much lower cost — or Drip, which has good automation depth and ecommerce focus.
+Both are real alternatives, especially for stores in the $100K–$500K annual range where Klaviyo's pricing can feel hard to justify.

-How does Mailchimp's AI compare to Klaviyo's AI features?
+How does Mailchimp's AI compare to Klaviyo's AI?

-Short answer: they're not in the same category.
-Mailchimp has send time optimization and a content optimizer that suggests subject line and copy improvements — useful, but fairly surface-level.
-Klaviyo's AI goes meaningfully deeper: predictive lifetime value, predicted next order date, churn risk scoring, and generative copy assist.
-More importantly for ecommerce, Klaviyo's predictive models connect directly to segmentation and automation triggers, so you can actually act on the predictions rather than just look at them on a dashboard.
+Not even in the same ballpark.
+Mailchimp has send time optimization and content suggestions for subject lines and copy — useful but fairly basic.
+Klaviyo's AI goes much deeper: predictive lifetime value, predicted next order date, churn risk scoring, and AI copy writing.
+And more importantly for ecommerce, those predictions actually connect to your segmentation and automations — you can act on them rather than just watch them on a dashboard.

 Can you migrate from Mailchimp to Klaviyo without losing data?

-Yes, and it's less painful than most people expect.
-Klaviyo has a built-in Mailchimp import tool that pulls contacts, tags, and basic engagement data.
-You won't get full historical campaign analytics transferred over, but contact-level data — email addresses, custom fields, tags, engagement status — moves cleanly.
-The actual migration setup takes a few hours of focused work.
-Most brands do a phased migration: import the list first, get core flows running and confirmed, then shift campaigns over while keeping a close eye on deliverability metrics during the transition period.
+Yes, and it's easier than most people expect.
+Klaviyo has a built-in Mailchimp import tool that pulls contacts, tags, and engagement data.
+You won't get full historical campaign analytics transferred, but contact-level data — emails, custom fields, tags, engagement status — moves cleanly.
+Actual setup takes a few hours of focused work.
+Most brands do a phased shift: import the list, get core flows running and tested, then move campaigns over while monitoring deliverability.

 Tags